xrdocs/8000/_tutorials/mpls-qos-on-cisco-8200-8800-routing-platforms.md

 ![Screenshot 2023-08-22 at 10.54.00 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 10.54.00 AM.png)

-## Understand Uniform Mode
+## Understanding Uniform Mode

 Uniform Mode is generally used when the customer and SP share the same DiffServ domain, as in the case of an enterprise deploying its own MPLS VPN core.
-In Uniform Mode, which is the default mode, the first 3 bits of the IP ToS field (IP Precedence bits) automatically are mapped to the MPLS EXP bits on the ingress PE as labels are pushed onto the packets.
+In Uniform Mode, which is the default mode, the first 3 bits of the IP ToS field (IP Precedence bits) are automatically mapped to the MPLS EXP bits on the ingress PE as labels are pushed onto the packets.
-If policers or any other mechanisms re-mark the MPLS EXP values within the MPLS core, these marking changes are propagated to lower-level labels and eventually are propagated to the IP DSCP field.
+If policers or any other mechanisms remark the MPLS EXP values within the MPLS core, these marking changes are propagated to lower-level labels and eventually are propagated to the IP DSCP field.
 (MPLS EXP bits are mapped to IP DSCP values at the egress PE).

-### Uniform mode on Cisco 8000 with policy applications:
+### Uniform mode with policy applications
-If any remarking operation is executed within the MPLS core then remarked MPLS-EXP in top label wont propagate to lower-level labels and corresponding bits to IP DSCP field in SF platforms.
-So below QOS operations are needed to achieve uniform mode in SF platforms,
+If any remarking operation is executed within the MPLS core then remarked MPLS EXP in top label wont propagate to lower-level labels and corresponding bits to IP DSCP field.
+So below QoS operations are needed to achieve uniform mode on Cisco 8000:

 ![Screenshot 2023-08-22 at 10.56.23 AM.png]({{site.baseurl}}/images/Screenshot 2023-08-22 at 10.56.23 AM.png)